FAIR FREQUENTLY ASKED QUESTIONS

 Where is Handicap Parking?

 Handicap Parking can be found behind the Administration building in the fenced-in blacktop lot.
 Please use the main fair entrance off of South DuPont Hwy (GPS address: 18500 S. Dupont Hwy) to access the Handicap Parking Area.
 Guests needing to park in the handicap parking lot must present proper Parking Credentials to parking staff prior to parking in lot.
-Guests parking in the main general parking areas have the option to ride a handicap accessible shuttle but must board at a designated shuttle top located in the Orange/Purple Parking Lot.
+Guests parking in the main general parking areas have the option to ride a handicap accessible shuttle but must board at a designated shuttle stop located in the Orange/Purple Parking Lot.
 Proper display of handicapped parking permits with tags must be displayed in order to access the handicap parking lot.
-In the event the handicapped parking lot is full or at capacity, the handicapped patrons will be directed to the general parking area where a handicapped accessible shuttle will be available to transport them to the front gate.
+In the event the handicapped parking lot is full or at capacity, the handicapped patrons will be directed to the general parking area where they may drop off their patrons and then park in the general parking area.

 9 Ways to Be Prepared for a Great Day at the Delaware State Fair for our families and we have included additional information to help with special considerations for families affected by autism spectrum disorders or other disabilities.
 Thank you to the Autism Delaware staff for the help and continued support.